sig-gis/Liberia_NSC_ForestMonitoringTraining/01_setup.md

 ### Please complete the following before the workshop:

+- Join the workshop Google Group (for file sharing and GEE Cloud Project access)
 - Make a SEPAL account and request additional resources (for days 1 and 5).
 - Create a Collect Earth Online account and join the Liberia workshop institution (for day 2).
 - Download Pix4Dmapper software to your computer, download the Pix4Dcapture app to your phone, and activate your free 14-day Pix4D trial (for days 2, 3, and 4).
 - Install QGIS (for days 2, 3, and 4)
-- Make a Google Earth Engine account (for days 4 and 5).
+- Make a Google Earth Engine account (for days 1, 2, 4, and 5)
+    - Joining the workshop Google Group will give you access to the **pc556-ncs-liberia-forest-mang** GEE Cloud Project, but you may also choose to make a *Workshop type* GEE Cloud Project of your own
 - <font color = red> Download Google Earth Pro software to your computer (for day X).  </font>

+## Workshop Google Group

+Sign in to [Google Groups](https://groups.google.com/) or click on the square of 9 dots at the top right of your gmail.

+Set the search dropdown to “All groups and messages”.

+Search for **Liberia_forest_workshop**.

+Click on the group and then click the *Ask to join group* button.

 ## SEPAL Account